marcopellegrinoit/predict-weather-code/README.md

 2. Set up GitHub Actions with the configuration files:
     1.  [`feature-pipeline-action.yml`](.github/workflows/feature-pipeline-action.yml) to automate fetching new daily weather and inserting it into the Hopsworks feature store.
     2.  [`training-pipeline-action.yml`](.github/workflows/training-pipeline-action.yml) to automate training of the ML regression model with updated historical weather data
-3. Run web app: `python -m streamlit run web_app.py`
+3. Run web app locally: `cd webapp ` and `python -m streamlit run app.py`

 ## Built with